 Who receives funding from United Way of Denton County?

 United Way of Denton County provides financial support to Health & Human Service 501(c)(3) charitable non-profit organizations that improve lives in Denton County.
-Our volunteers and Board of Directors determine annual Partner Agency Grants and Collective Impact Grants.
+Local volunteer committees and our Board of Directors determine annual Partner Agency Grants and Collective Impact Grants.
 It is the policy of the Board of Directors of United Way of Denton County to support donor-designated gifts to other Health & Human Service 501(c)(3) charitable non-profit organizations.

 Does United Way of Denton County perform direct services?

 Yes.
-United Way of Denton County pursues two collaborative strategies to improve lives in Denton County: by supporting our Partner Agencies and by leading Collective Impact Initiatives, often serving as the backbone organization.
-We perform direct services to fill identified gaps in our community that, when filled, lead to improved lives.
+United Way of Denton County pursues two collaborative strategies to improve lives in Denton County: We perform direct services through Programs and Partner Agencies to fill identified gaps in our community that, when filled, lead to improved lives, and we act as the backbone organization to Collective Impact Initiatives to tackle issues that no one organization can solve on its own.

 What is United Way of Denton County's overhead percentage?

-Our overhead percentage is 13%.
-Our overhead percentage is based on our latest IRS Form 990, Page 10, Line 25, found on our Financial Transparancy page.
+Our overhead percentage is 17.6%.
+Our overhead percentage is based on our latest IRS Form 990, Page 10, Line 25, found on our Financial Transparency page.
 The formula below is recognized by the Texas State Employee Charitable Campaign, United Way Worldwide, and charity watchdog groups BBB Wise Giving Alliance, Guidestar and CharityNavigator.

 In 2013, the BBB Wise Giving Alliance, Guidestar and CharityNavigator, three key watchdog groups who evaluate the performance of charities, advised donors in an open letter to also "pay attention to other factors of nonprofit performance: transparency, governance, leadership, and results."